Why is Link BuildingImportant?

 It’s important to know that Google ranks pages individually.
 Some people think that, if you have a attorney website, that only your main landing page gets ranked.
 But that’s not true.
 Google’s web crawlers and automation “bots” crawl your pages at least once per week, but most sources say it’s much more often.
 If you search for this information, you’ll find that Google says their bots “crawl often.”

 Here’s an interesting point on this statement.
-We don’t know how often they crawl because they say it varies “depending on your law firm website links, page rank, and crawling restraints.”
+We don’t know how often they crawl because they say it varies “depending on your website links, page rank, and crawling restraints.”
 This tells you that the Google bots will crawl your site more if you have more backlinks.
 So it is to your advantage to increase the number of valid backlinks that are relevant to your site to increase the bot activity.

 Why increase Googlebot crawling on your pages?